starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 ### Xcode: Create AppDelegate

 In the Project Navigator (left sidebar), right-click on the Custom Application Resources folder and choose `New File`.
 This will be our AppDelegate class.
 Choose `Swift File`, name it `SwiftAppDelegate`, and click Create.
 In earlier versions of Xcode, this used to fire a prompt about a bridging header.
-If Xcode gives you a bridging header prompt, choose Create Bridging Header and name it `MyProject-Bridging-Header.h`.
+If Xcode gives you a bridging header prompt, create one and name it `MyProject-Bridging-Header.h`.
 Mind the naming convention here, it's not optional.
 It's always `<projectName>-Bridging-Header.h`

 - - -